 In 2017, Virginia passed a law that allowed patients suffering from intractable epilepsy access to cannabidiol (CBD) or THC-A oil.
 Then, in 2018, this law was significantly expanded by HB 1251, signed by Gov. Ralph Northam on March 9, 2018 (and taking effect immediately due to an “emergency clause”).
 Further changes were made in 2019.

 What type of products are allowed?

-Only oils are permitted, not whole plant cannabis, and these marijuana extracts must contain at least 15% of either cannabidiol (CBD) or THC-A and no more than 5% THC.
+Currently, only oils are permitted.
+Effective July 1, 2019, any formulation of processed cannabis plant extract, but not whole plant cannabis, will be permitted.
+These marijuana extracts must contain at least 15% of either cannabidiol (CBD) or THC-A and no more than 5% THC.

 Aren’t THC-A and THC the same thing?

 Not exactly.
 THC-A (Δ9-tetrahydrocannabinolic acid) is a naturally occurring cannabinoid in marijuana that converts to THC when heated (this is called decarboxylation), but in the process some of the THC-A is lost.

 Yes.
 In order to be protected, patients must have a “written certification” from their doctor, available online from the state Department of Health Professions.
 This provides only an “affirmative defense” from prosecution; it does not protect patients or caregivers from arrest or from federal law.